zhixuanevelynwu/random_island_generator/README.md

 ## About <a name = "about"></a>

 This is an algorithm for Procedural Game Map Generation that outputs natural-looking game environments.
 The algorithm is designed to generate flexible and customizable maps.
-You can adjust different parameters to make the resulting map look dramatically different.

 ## Getting Started <a name = "getting_started"></a>